1818, "a creeping motion, act of creeping," from creep (v.). Meaning "imperceptible motion" is by 1813 in reference to coal mines, 1889 in geology.

-"a creeping motion," 1818, from creep (v.).
-Meaning "despicable person" is 1935, American English slang, perhaps from earlier sense of "sneak thief" (1914).
+Meaning "despicable person" is by 1886, American English slang, perhaps from earlier sense of "a sneak" (1876).
 Creeper "a gilded rascal" is recorded from c.
 1600, and the word also was used of certain classes of thieves, especially those who robbed customers in brothels.
-The creeps "a feeling of dread or revulsion" first attested 1849, in Dickens.
+The creeps "a feeling of dread or revulsion" is first attested 1849, in Dickens.

-Old English creopan "to creep" (class II strong verb; past tense creap, past participle cropen), from Proto-Germanic *kreupan (source also of Old Frisian kriapa, Middle Dutch crupen, Old Norse krjupa "to creep"), perhaps from a PIE root *g(e)r- "crooked" [Watkins].
-Related: Crept; creeping.
+Old English creopan "to move the body near or along the ground as a reptile or insect does" (class II strong verb; past tense creap, past participle cropen), from Proto-Germanic *kreupan (source also of Old Frisian kriapa, Middle Dutch crupen, Old Norse krjupa "to creep"), perhaps from a PIE root *g(e)r- "crooked" [Watkins].

 Web design and development by MaoningTech.